w3f/polkadot-wiki/docs/learn/learn-staking-miner.md

 1. If the queue is not full, it is stored in the appropriate sorted index.
-2. If the queue is full but the submitted solution is better than one of the queued ones, the worse solution is discarded, the bond of the outgoing solution is returned, and the new solution is stored in the correct index.
+2. If the queue is full but the submitted solution is better than one of the queued ones, the worse solution is discarded, the deposit of the outgoing solution is returned, and the new solution is stored in the correct index.
-3. If the queue is full and the solution is not an improvement compared to any of the queued ones, it is instantly rejected and no bond is reserved.
+3. If the queue is full and the solution is not an improvement compared to any of the queued ones, it is instantly rejected and no deposit is reserved.

 Upon the end of the signed phase, no more solutions can be submitted and the solutions in the queue will be checked using